stowball/lazysizes/README.md

 1. **Detects any visibility changes on current and future lazyload elements in any web environment automatically**: The script works as an universal, self-initializing, self-configuring and self-destroying component and detects any changes to the visibility of any current and future image/iframe elements automatically no matter whether it becomes visible through a user scroll, a CSS animation triggered through ``:hover`` or through any kind of JS behavior (carousel, slider, infinite scroll, masonry, isotope/filtering/sorting, AJAX, SPAs...).
 It also works automatically in conjunction with any kind of JS-/CSS-/Frontend-Framework (jQuery mobile, Bootstrap, Backbone, Angular, React, Ember (see also the [attrchange/re-initialization extension](plugins/attrchange))).
 2. **Future-proof**: It directly includes standard responsive image support (``picture`` and ``srcset``)
 3. **Separation of concerns**: For responsive image support it adds an automatic ``sizes`` calculation as also alias names for media queries feature.
 There is also no JS change needed if you add a scrollable container with CSS (overflow: auto) or create a mega menu containing images.
-4. **Performance**: It's based on highly efficient, best practice code (runtime **and** network) to work jank-free at 60fps and can be used with hundreds of images/iframes on CSS and JS-heavy pages or webapps.
+4. **Performance**: It's based on highly efficient, best practice code (runtime **and** network) to work jank-free at 60fps and can be used with hundreds of images/iframes on CSS and JS-heavy pages or web apps.
 5. **Extendable**: It provides JS and CSS hooks to extend lazysizes with any kind of lazy loading, lazy instantiation, in view callbacks or effects (see also the [available plugins/snippets](#plugins)).
 6. **Intelligent prefetch/Intelligent resource prioritization**: lazysizes prefetches/preloads near the view assets to improve user experience, but only while the browser network is idling (see also ``expand``, ``expFactor`` and ``loadMode`` options).
 This way in view elements are loaded faster and near of view images are preloaded lazily before they come into view.
 7. **Lightweight, but mature solution**: lazysizes has the right balance between a lightweight and a fast, reliable solution